JoaoCostaIFG/tvvs/assignments/9_mutation_test/9_report.md

   - We will focus on raising this percentage as much as possible for this assignment.
   - Line coverage is very high (98%).
-  - Mutation coverage needs a little bit of work, mainly in `Project.java` and `ProjectTime.java`.
+  - Mutation coverage needs work, specially in `Project.java` and `ProjectTime.java`.

 ## Unit Tests